symphoniacloud/cicada/README.md

 Then copy the [.env-template](./.env-template) file in the project root to a file named _.env_, open it, and update as follows

-* Set `WEB_PARENT_DOMAIN_NAME` to the same as the Route 53 hosted zone name described in the previous section
+* Set `PARENT_DOMAIN_NAME` to the same as the Route 53 hosted zone name described in the previous section
 * Set `WEB_CERTIFICATE_ARN_CLOUDFORMATION_EXPORT` to the **name**
   of the CloudFormation Export for the certificate described in the previous section.
 If you used the example CloudFormation template I provided it's whatever you replaced `YourCertificateExportName` with.